 And two: standups often devolve into technical discussions.
 They’re meant to be quick, so if you start debating something, take it into a GitHub issue and let the day begin.

 Burndown Charts display your completed work (closed issues) in relation to your projected velocity (how much work you thought you’d get done).
 Though they’re often associated with Scrum – an agile methodology involving frequent releases, incremental progress, and a focus on customer requirements – they’re a handy little tool for any team.

 During your sprint, check in with your burndown charts every day to see if things are progressing as planned.
 They’re an excellent way to keep an eye on scope.
 If you find you’ve overestimated how much you can get done, don’t worry – it’s a very common misstep.
 Simply stop starting new issues and focus on completing (at least) a couple of existing ones.

 As an early indicator of how projects are progressing, Burndown Charts can help teams meet deadlines and track their velocity.
 Since they visually display complete and incomplete work, they’re a user-friendly reporting tool – the quickest answer to the question, “How’s that project going?”

 In ZenHub, each Milestone (sprint) gets its own Burndown Chart.
 To ‘build’ your chart’s x-axis, choose the Milestone’s start and end dates.

 When issues with estimates are added to that Milestone, they’ll show up on its Burndown Chart.
-When an issue is closed, a new data point will appear.
+When an issue is closed or enters your "burn" pipeline, a new data point will appear.
 You can be confident you’ll achieve your goal if your team’s completed work tracks closely to the diagonal timeline.